Media Prize Sponsored by Taylor and Francis.

 Patrick Stokes

-Although the decision of the judging panel was based on the three nominated pieces, we also note that Stokes is a regular contributor to The Conversation and New Philosopher, and has made numerous appearances on radio programs including ABC Radio National’s Life Matters and The Philosopher’s Zone; Local ABC Radio; BBC Radio 3; and community radio station 3RRR in Melbourne.
+Stokes is a regular contributor to The Conversation and New Philosopher, and makes numerous appearances on radio programs including ABC Radio National’s Life Matters and The Philosopher’s Zone; Local ABC Radio; BBC Radio 3; and community radio station 3RRR in Melbourne.
 It is thus fitting to acknowledge his commitment to public philosophy, as well as the high quality of his contributions.

 2013 Winner